SalemAbebe/chunkopop/README.md

 ## Overview

-This is a desktop website for a mock business called Chunkopop.
-It was designed and developed to be interactive and engaging in order to hold the attention of users and encourage them to keep exploring.
-There are little surprises packed into this landing page that will keep you looking for more.
+This is a desktop website for a mock landing page for a business called Chunkopop.

-Special thanks to [Dominic Walls ]() for the awesome design, invaluable input, and well organized figma project.
+Special thanks to [Dominic Walls ](UX-UI designer) for the awesome design, invaluable input, and well organized figma project.

 ### The challenge